nvpro-samples/vk_gaussian_splatting/README.md

 * The index buffer will later be used to dereference splat attributes for rendering.
 * The indirect parameter buffer contains updated instanceCount and groupCountX=(instanceCount + 31) / 32

-The splat distances and indices are then passed to the Radix Sort compute pipeline from the VRDX library.
+A memory barrier is set at the end of this process to ensure that the splat distances and indices are fully available to the Radix Sort compute pipeline before execution.

-### Sorting
+### Sorting via Radix Sort

 The pipeline is invoked using the **instanceCount** value stored in the **indirect parameters buffer**, which was previously incremented during the **distance computation stage**.
 The process remains fully **GPU-driven**, as the **indirect buffer eliminates the need for CPU readback or control**.
 The sorting operation is performed **in-place**, meaning the **indices buffer is directly reordered** based on the computed distances.
 Once sorting is complete, the **sorted indices buffer** is ready for rendering, ensuring that splats are processed **back-to-front** for correct **alpha compositing**.

-Since we use the valuable third-party Vulkan Radix Sort (VRDX) library from [jaesung-cs/vulkan_radix_sort](https://github.com/jaesung-cs/vulkan_radix_sort), we will not go into detail describing the radix sort pipeline.
+Since we use the valuable third-party Vulkan Radix Sort library from [jaesung-cs/vulkan_radix_sort](https://github.com/jaesung-cs/vulkan_radix_sort), we will not go into detail describing the radix sort pipeline.
 However, those interested can refer to the github project, where the implementation resides.

-### Synchronization and Memory barriers

-TODO

-One before the distance and culling to sync the reseted **indirect parameters buffer**.

-One after the distance and culling to sync ... (some other inside the sorting pipeline)

-One after the sorting ...
+Finally, a last memory barrier is added to ensure the availability of the sorted indices buffer for the stages of the graphics pipeline.

-Dist/cull/sort process could use only one pipeline but using 3rdparty lib for radix. otherwise would use a single compute pipeline with semaphores ?
+> Dist/cull/sort process could use only one pipeline but using 3rdparty lib for radix. otherwise would use a single compute pipeline with semaphores ?

 ### Indirect Draw Calls